myselfswastikmishra/TechTribe-final/README.md

 ---

-### 2. The "Start a Chapter" Form (with Genkit AI)
+### 2. The "Start a Chapter" Form (with Discord & Genkit AI)

 This form on the `/chapters` page is more advanced.
-It also uses a Server Action, but that action then passes the data to a Genkit AI flow for processing.
+It also uses a Server Action, but that action then passes the data to a Genkit AI flow for processing and sends a Discord notification.

 **End-to-End Flow:**